-Dr Venetia Kotaki - Chartered Counselling Psychologist, HCPC Practitioner
+Dr Venetia Kotaki - Chartered Psychologist, HCPC Practitioner, Supervisor

 My name is Venetia Kotaki and I am a Doctor of Counselling Psychology.
-I also am a Chartered Counselling Psychologist registered with the British Psychological Society (BPS) and a Practitioner Psychologist registered with the Health Care Professions Council (HCPC).
-I have many years of experience of clinical practice in the NHS and in Private Sector organisations and I am available for face to face appointments in Clapham as well as for telephone and online counselling sessions.
+I also am a Chartered Counselling Psychologist registered with the British Psychological Society (BPS), a Practitioner Psychologist registered with the Health Care Professions Council (HCPC) and a Supervisor of clinical practice registered with the Register of Applied Psychology Practice Supervisors (RAPPS).
+I have many years of experience of clinical practice in the NHS and in Private Sector organisations and I am available for face to face appointments in SW16 as well as for online counselling sessions.

 I work with adults, couples and families and use a range of therapies including Cognitive Behavioural Therapy (CBT), Psychoanalytic and Psychodynamic Therapies and Humanistic Therapies.
 I create an individualised treatment programme for each of my patients based on what they need and feel comfortable and taking into consideration what is proven to bring the fastest and most long lasting relief for their particular difficulty.
 I am experienced in helping people to resolve the majority of problems that cause emotional distress and discomfort including (but not limited to):